shayen71421/fyugp/README.md

 ## 👥 Authors & Contributors

-> Developed by the students of **Sahrdaya College of Engineering and Technology** for **Techathlon 2024-25** under the guidance of ICT Academy of Kerala.
+> Developed by the brilliant student innovators of **Sahrdaya College of Engineering and Technology** for **Techathlon 2024-25** under the guidance of ICT Academy of Kerala.

 ### 🔧 Core Team